 Can I have a midwife and a doctor?

 Not routinely.
-Because midwives provide all the care that a woman needs throughout her labour, birth and postpartum, women need to choose whether they would like to see a midwife or a doctor.
+Because midwives provide all the care that a person needs throughout her labour, birth and postpartum, potential clients need to choose whether they would like to see a midwife or a doctor.
 If your care becomes more complicated and you need to see a doctor, the midwife will arrange it for you.

 How much does it cost?